-In the re-reading, the opening framing seems to me to be decisive, according to which it is about the four forms of the spirit, and about the four main wind directions in which this spirit blows and through which it fills the entire world with its four regions.
-The gospel and the spirit of life are one and the same pillar, the main pillar of the church, based on 1 Tim 3:15, where the church itself is referred to as the pillar of truth.
-The text clearly explains in which broad context of creation and salvation Irenaeus placed the beginnings of Christianity.
+In a modern re-reading, the framing of the introductory paragraph seems decisive: the four principal directions in which the wind blows the four forms of the spirit fills the four regions of the world.
+The gospel and the spirit of life are one and the same pillar, the main pillar of the church, a concept drawn from 1 Tim 3:15, which refers to the church as the pillar of truth.
+The text clearly points to the broad context of creation and salvation in which Irenaeus places the beginnings of Christianity.

-His history of salvation starts with the “builder of the universe”, the “Logos”, which together with the Psalms he sees enthroned sitting “on the cherubim”, and with “wisdom”, holding the universe together.
-The appearance of this logo or word is fourfold, in four logoi or writings, but they are held together by the one spirit.
-These four scriptures are identified with the “living beings” who are images of the order of salvation of the Son of God.
-However, these images are not of equal value, but are offered in a hierarchy, starting with the lion, who denotes the effectiveness, the priority and the royal nature of the Son of God, by which the Gospel of John is meant.
-The prologue of his Gospel not only expresses the divinity of the word, but also gives testimony to its own divinity and its priority over the other Gospels.
-In the image of the calf, Irenaeus sees the sacrifice and other typical priestly features, which to whim characterize the Gospel of Luke.
-He finds a human face in the Gospel of Matthew, especially since it also initially describes the human descent of Jesus Christ through the genealogy, Jesus being the son of David, the son of Abraham.
-The last Gospel, that of Mark, corresponds to the prophetic spirit, the eagle, since it starts with speaking of the prophet Isaiah and thus illustrates the spirit flying towards the church.
+Irenaeus’ history of salvation starts with the “builder of the universe,” the “Logos,” which, together with the Psalms, he sees enthroned “on the cherubim” and holding the universe together with “wisdom.”
+The appearance of this Logos or Word is fourfold—there are four logoi or texts—but they are held together by one spirit.
+These four texts are identified with the “living beings,” who are the images of the Son of God’s order of salvation.
+These images, however, are not of equal value, but form a hierarchy starting with the lion, which denotes the effectiveness, the priority, and the royal nature of the Son of God, and represents the Gospel of John.
+The prologue to his gospel not only expresses the divinity of the word, but also testifies to its own divinity and priority over the other gospels.
+In the image of the calf, Irenaeus sees the sacrifice and other typical features associated with priests, which he feels characterize the Gospel of Luke.
+In the Gospel of Matthew he sees a human face, especially as it describes the human origins of Jesus Christ through genealogy—He being the son of David, the son of Abraham.
+The last Gospel, that of Mark, corresponds to the spirit of prophecy, the eagle, since it begins by speaking of the prophet Isaiah and thus illustrates the spirit flying towards the church.